Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 This reveals our campaign's remaining _third_ big problem.
 Barzilai's plans have not been stopped, and we definitely don't want him to become Ravounel's genius loci.
-However, this is a "decades away" problem and we need to tackle a few more urgent ones before we do this one.
+However, this is a "future us" problem and we need to tackle a few more urgent ones first.

 ### The Kintargo Contract